 Currently, the Commonwealth has no tax anticipation notes outstanding.
 In the last eleven fiscal years, the Commonwealth has not issued any tax anticipation notes.
-The fiscal year 2009 budget does not anticipate the Commonwealth issuing tax anticipation notes.
-It is possible that the Commonwealth may issue tax anticipation notes during fiscal year 2010.
+The fiscal year 2010 budget anticipates that the Commonwealth will issue tax anticipation notes.

 Bond Anticipation Notes.
 Pending the issuance of bonds, the Commonwealth may issue bond anticipation notes subject to the applicable statutory and constitutional limitations generally imposed on bonds.
 The term of such borrowings may not exceed three years.
 Issuing authority rests with the Issuing Officials.
 No bond anticipation notes are outstanding.